Waziup/learning-center-content/content/en/courses/7.AIDataScience/5.DataScience/_index.md

 ## 1. Define the Problem

-In this phase one tires to understand the problem in holistic way.
+In this phase you should try to understand the problem in a holistic way.
-This can be split into three questions.
+This can be split into three questions:

+- What is the problem?
+- Why this problem needs to be solved?
-- What is the problem? - here the problem is described, to further understand it.
+- How would one solve the problem?

+First, you need to describe probperly the problem, to further understand it.
 List assumptions and similar problems.

-- Why this problem needs to be solved? - this question includes advantages one gain from solving the problem.
+Then try to understand what are the advantages gained from solving the problem.
 It is a motivation to think about benefits a solution provides.

-- How would one solve the problem? - try to understand how the problem would be solved manually, to get insights in this domain.
+Finally, try to understand how the problem would be solved manually, to get insights in this domain.

 ## 2. Prepare Data

-In that phase one tries to understand the data, for that some scatter plots or histograms are useful.
+In that phase you need to understand the data, for that some scatter plots or histograms are useful.
+This involves three steps:
+- Data Selection The relevant training examples are then chosen.
+- Data Preprocessing
+- Data Transformation

-- Data Selection - in data selection it is being examined what data is available, what data is missing and what is redundant or simply not needed.
-The relevant training examples are then chosen.
+Data selection is the process of examining what data is available, what data is missing and what is redundant or simply not needed.

-- Data Preprocessing - data preprocessing tries to organize the selected data by formatting, cleaning and sampling.
+Data preprocessing tries to organize the selected data by formatting, cleaning and sampling.

-- Data Transformation - data transformation involves engineering features by scaling, attribute aggregation and attribute decomposition.
+Data transformation involves engineering features by scaling, attribute aggregation and attribute decomposition.

 ## 3. Spot Check Algorithms

 Spot check algorithms means to compare different approaches solving the problem.
 There are some low code frameworks that let you compare different algorithms.
 They train different models on a given dataset.
 Afterwards they can compared according to different metrics.

-After a first spot check the most promising algorithms can be chosen.
-Afterwards parameters can be refined to make them even more effective in solving the problem, but this is part of the next step.
+After a first spot check, the most promising algorithms can be chosen.
+Afterwards, parameters can be refined to make them even more effective in solving the problem, but this is part of the next step.

 ## 4. Improve Results

-- Algorithm Tuning - in this process the hyperparameter of the model architecture are changed (in a specific range) and the model is trained in various combinations.
+In order to improve the results, you can start by tuning your algorithms.
+In this process the hyperparameter of the model architecture are changed (in a specific range) and the model is trained in various combinations.
 The best model can be chosen afterwards.

-- Ensemble Methods - like stated before, there can be a combination of different machine learning models to give the best results.
+There can also be a combination of different machine learning models that gives the best results.
+This is called Ensemble methods.
 So, it should be considered to combine different approaches, if this is feasible.

-- Extreme Feature Engineering - in extreme feature engineering the attribute decomposition and aggregation seen in data preparation is being used to make the training data more explicit.
+Finally, in "extreme feature engineering", the attribute decomposition and aggregation seen in data preparation is being used to make the training data more explicit.
 It involves transforming data to forms that better relate to the learning targets.
 It can augment the value of your data and improves the overall performance of your model.
-It involves techniques like:

-1) **Imputation**: handling the missing values in data
-2) **Discretization**: grouping sets of values together in some logical fashion into buckets or bins
-3) **Categorical encoding**: encode categorical values into numerical features -> simpler to learn
-4) **Feature splitting**: splitting features into parts can improve the value of features
-5) **Handling outliers**: outliers are unusually high or low values in a dataset, there are some options: removal, replacing, capping, discretization.
-6) **Variable transformations**: could help normalizing skewed data, e.g. logarithmic transformation
-7) **Scaling**: scaling inputs of data can improve your model.
-Here values are normalized.
-This can be achieved differently with methods such as: Variance scaling where data points are subtracted by their mean, the result is divided by the distribution variance; and Min-Max scaling whereby we rescale the values in a range from 0 to 1
-8) **Create features**: deriving new features from existing ones, done by simple mathematical operations like: mean, median, difference, sum, mode or a product of two values

 ## 5. Present Results